marina601/discover-malta/README.md

 -	Ability to edit and delete their entities
 -   Secure checkout procedure
 -   Able to save the details for next time
--   Short list trips
+-   Shortlist trips
--   For the site to give feedback on interaction
+-   For the site to give feedback on the interaction

 ##### back to [content](#table-of-content)